Ja Morant: Personal life

-Morant has a younger sister, Teniya, who grew up playing basketball with him in their backyard and now competes for Hillcrest Middle School in Dalzell.
-He has the words "beneath no one”, advice his mother gave him, tattooed on his left arm.
-Morant's favorite artist is rapper Lil Baby.
+Morant has a younger sister, Teniya, who grew up playing basketball with him in their backyard and now competes for Mississippi Valley State.
+He has the words "beneath no one", advice his mother gave him, tattooed on his left arm.
 His athleticism often draws comparisons to Russell Westbrook, who Morant said is his favorite player because Westbrook is often overlooked, just like he was by college recruiters in high school.

-Morant has a daughter who was born in 2019.
+Morant has a daughter who was born on August 7, 2019.

 Legal issues

 In September 2022, Morant was named a defendant in a lawsuit filed in Shelby County, Tennessee.
-In the suit, the plaintiff accused him of punching a 17-year-old male during a pickup basketball at Morant's home in July of that year.
+In the suit, the plaintiff accused him of punching a 17-year-old male during a pickup basketball game at Morant's home in July of that year.
 Morant and the 17-year-old had reportedly engaged in a verbal altercation during the game, and the 17-year-old "accidentally" hit Morant.
 Morant then punched the 17-year-old and knocked him to the ground, after which he struck him an additional number of times.
-When responding officials questioned him, Morant claimed that he acted in self defense and stated that the 17-year-old had threatened him immediately following the incident.
+When responding officials questioned him, Morant claimed that he acted in self-defense and stated that the 17-year-old had threatened him immediately following the incident.
 A representative for the Shelby County district attorney's office stated there "was not enough evidence to proceed with a case."

 On March 1, 2023, The Washington Post released a report that further detailed the incident.
 After the altercation, Morant allegedly went inside his house and came out with a gun tucked in his waistband.
 The 17-year-old's mother later took the boy to the hospital and filed a police report.
-The police report also alleged that Morant had threatened a head of security at a mall located in Memphis, which happened four days before the altercation with the 17-year-old male.
-In the report, it claimed that Morant's mother got into a verbal altercation with an employee at a Finish Line store inside the mall, and she subsequently called Morant for backup.
-Morant then entered the mall with an entourage at least nine people and was confronted by the head of security.
+The police report also alleged that Morant had threatened a head of security at a mall located in Memphis four days before the altercation with the 17-year-old male.
+In the report, it claimed that Morant's mother got into a verbal altercation with an employee at a Finish Line store inside the mall, and she subsequently called Morant for help.
+Morant then entered the mall with an entourage of at least nine people and was confronted by the head of security.
 Morant refused to leave the mall's parking lot, and authorities later arrived at the mall.
 As the group was leaving the premises, Morant allegedly stated, "Let me find out what time he gets off."
 A member of Morant's entourage allegedly pushed the head of security, who intended to file a report on the incident because he "felt threatened" by Morant's words.

 On March 6, 2023, the police department of Glendale, Colorado, started investigating Morant after he allegedly flashed a gun in a strip club on an Instagram live stream.
 Two days later, the department announced that Morant would not face criminal charges for the incident, stating they were "not able to determine that probable cause existed for the filing of any charges."